AutherOrg/auther-api/README.md

-# OpenBlockcerts API
+# Auther API

-API to host and share online Blockcerts certificates.
+Auther API to host and share online Blockcerts certificates.

 ## Introduction

-**OpenBlockcerts API** is an opensource API to host and share online Blockcerts certificates.
+**Auther-API** is an opensource API to host and share online Blockcerts certificates.

 This project is purely a backend server.
-It's intended to be best used with the [OpenBlockcerts client](https://github.com/openblockcerts/openblockcerts-client) project.
+It's intended to be best used with the [Auther client](https://github.com/AutherOrg/auther-client) project.

 ## Requirements